Transaction management system for the casino.

 Online casino operator

-Term for NetEnt’s customers, gaming companies, which in turn offer casino games to consumers.
-They often also provide other types of games, such as betting
+Term for NetEnt’s customers – gaming companies – which in turn offer casino games to consumers.
+They often also provide other types of games, such as betting and poker.
+They are usually referred to as an online casino, one of them being our customer ComeOn.

 See under payout.
 The percentage of bets returned to players from a specific game – on average and over time.